szimonisz/smartkinect/README.md

 ./KinectFeed
 ```

+NOTE:
-NOTE: must run make from within the Makefile's directory
+must run make from within the Makefile's directory
-      depending on how dependent software was installed originally, the absolute paths to these libraries may differ...
+depending on how dependent software was installed originally, the absolute paths to these libraries may differ..
 (CMakeLists.txt / install process could differ)